 The phenomenal yet sinister remix caused any tune within techno genre to pale in comparison due to it's punchy yet thunderous kick drum that was complemented by an unusual yet remarkable syncopation of hisses and puffs.
 Add to that a pitched down vocal and an alarming synthesizer which progressively builds into an octave shifting crescendo and we have Dense & Pika's absolutely wicked makeover of "Planet E."

 2. "PONTIAC (CLUB MIX)" - SASHA [LAST NIGHT ON EARTH]

 Back in April, Sasha released his first full length album in over three years and to my dismay, the album was completely ambient sprinkled with downtempo rhythms.

 The critically acclaimed LP was titled Scene Delete and the star of the album was the ethereal beauty of a tune, "Pontiac."
 A track that took on a life of it's own thanks to his own well deserved club edit that he was rinsing on dance floors everywhere well in advance of it's official release.
-Therefore, once the magnificent edit was unleashed to the world in June, it caught on like wildfire all throughout the Summer!
+Once the magnificent edit was unleashed to the world in June, it caught on like wildfire all throughout the summer!

 "Pontiac" won't just go down as one of the best tunes of the year.
 It will also be known as one of Sasha's finest creations this decade.

 Diynamic's sixth edition of their Four To The Floor series featured this floor filler from Pig&Dan that was rightfully hammered nearly every single night at every single club in every major city across the globe.
 So to say this track was big this year would be understatement.
 "Growler" was ridiculously massive!!!